 Fishhook waterfleas can reproduce several times in a season.
-In addition to sexual reproduction, the females of the species are able to reproduce parthenogenically: a form of asexual reproduction where they grow clones of themselves in brood sacs.
+In addition to sexual reproduction, the females of the species are able to reproduce parthenogenically, which is a form of asexual reproduction where they grow clones of themselves in brood sacs.
 In the fall the fishhook waterflea lays resting eggs in the lake sediment, which are able to overwinter our region’s low temperatures in order to hatch the next summer.
-Population densities are therefore highest late in the season, and the fishhook waterflea was not detected in earlier samples taken in June.
+Population densities are therefore highest late in the season, so it’s not a surprise that the fishhook waterflea was not detected in earlier samples taken in June.

 The fishhook waterflea is similar in many ways to the spiny waterflea, another invasive zooplankton that was discovered in the lake in 2014 (Click here to read LCC’s 2014 article about that discovery).
 Both are known to foul fishing lines and nets, and both prey on native zooplankton.